strangehurst/PNML.jl/docs/src/index.md

 See [Extending PNML Scope: a Framework to Combine Petri Nets Types](https://www.pnml.org/papers/topnoc-2012.pdf) for concepts relevant to *ISO/IEC 15909-3*.

-Note that the pnml XML file is the working intermediate representation of a suite of toolinfos that use RelaxNG and Schematron for validation of the interchange file's content.
+Note that the pnml XML file is the working intermediate representation of a suite of tools that use RelaxNG and Schematron for validation of the interchange file's content.

 ## Interoperability